gohugoio/hugo/content/en/content-management/taxonomies.md

 {{% /note %}}

 {{% warning "`preserveTaxonomyNames` behaviour change" %}}
-Before 0.49, Hugo would title-ize the taxonomy values for titles even if `preserveTaxonomyNames` was active.
+Before 0.49, Hugo would make the first character upper case for the taxonomy values for titles even if `preserveTaxonomyNames` was active.
 This no longer the case, which (for instance) makes it possible to have fully lower-case values.

-If you actually need to title-ize these values, you can do so using the [`title` template function][].
+If you actually need to title-ize these values, you can do so using the `strings.FirstUpper` template function.
 {{% /warning %}}

 ## Add Taxonomies to Content